raspberrypilearning/interactive-animation/en/step_5.md

 --- task ---
 Work on your sprite until it looks the way you want.

-**Tip:** It is always good to try one change at a time and test what it does so that you can easily undo any changes that you are not keen on, or make little changes as you go along.
+**Tip:** It is always good to try one change at a time and test what it does so that you can easily undo any changes that you do not like.
+You could also make little changes as you go along.

 --- /task ---